jordond/transformerKt/README.md

 A few extension functions have been added to the `Transformer` instance.

-- `suspend fun Transformer.start(): TransformerKt.Status.Finished`
+- `suspend fun Transformer.start(): TransformerStatus.Finished`
-- `fun Transformer.start(): Flow<TransformerKt.Status>`
+- `fun Transformer.start(): Flow<TransformerStatus>`

-There are overloads for each of the supported [TransformerKt.Input]s.
+There are overloads for each of the supported inputs.
 For example:

 ```kotlin
 suspend fun transform(context: Context, input: Uri) {